-Section 362(c)(3)'s language that, in the event of a second petition filed with one year of the termination of the prior petition, the automatic stay shall terminate "with respect to the debtor" thirty days after the filing of the later case, plainly applies to actions against the debtor personally, or the debtor's property, but leaves the stay in effect as to property of the bankruptcy estate.
-The lower court's decision renders more than half of the subsections statutory language meaningless.
+The automatic stay is a fundamental cornerstone of bankruptcy law.
+It is intended to prevent the chaotic and uncontrolled scramble for the assets of the debtor and property of the estate.
+Section 362(c)(3) limits the scope of the automatic stay for certain repeat bankruptcy filers.
+When applicable, section 362(c)(3) terminates the stay "with respect to the debtor" thirty days after filing of a case.
+The statutory text plainly applies to actions against the debtor personally, or the debtor's property, but leaves the stay in effect as to property of the bankruptcy estate.
+A majority of courts have adhered to the plain language of the statute.
+The minority view adopted by the bankruptcy court below finds that the stay terminates not only as to the debtor, but also as to property of the estate.
+This expansive view renders more than half of the subsection's statutory language meaningless.
 Such a significant judicial rewriting of the statute and disregard for the statutory language cannot be chalked up to "minor" redundancy or superfluity.

 The justifications for departing from the plain language are illusory.
-Contrary to the reasoning of courts adhering to the minority view, the language "with respect to the debtor" is not needed to differentiate between spouses who are joint debtors where only one spouse has a prior filing.
-When a joint petition is filed two cases are jointly administered and the rights of the two debtors, and their creditors, are treated as if two separate cases had been simultaneously filed.
-In addition, there is substantial deterrent effect against abusive, successive filings, even if the automatic stay continues to apply to estate property under section 362(c)(3).
+Courts adopting the minority view, assert that the language

+"with respect to the debtor" is needed to differentiate between spouses who are joint debtors where only one spouse has a prior filing.
+However, when spouses file a joint petition, it creates two cases that are jointly administered, but not substantively consolidated.
+The result is that the rights of the two debtors, and their creditors, may be treated separately and there is no need to "protect" a spouse from the impact of section 362(c)(3)(A).
+The policy reasons for departing from the plain language of the statute also fail.
+Termination of the stay as to the debtor personally is a substantial deterrent against abusive, successive filings, even though the automatic stay continues to apply to estate property under section 362(c)(3).
 Finally, the protection of the automatic stay extends beyond the debtor and serves to ensure equitable distribution of estate assets among all creditors.
+Preservation of the automatic stay as to property of the estate facilitates the orderly administration of estate assets by the trustee.

-If Congress meant to terminate the stay in its entirety, it would have done so in plain language.
+If Congress meant to terminate the stay in its entirety after thirty days, it would have done so in plain language, as it did in section 362(c)(4).